sonatype/nexus-maven-plugins/nexus-staging-maven-plugin/WORKFLOWS.md

   * Closing connection #0
 ```

-This results in _one_ staging repository, holding _all the artifacts_ that are resulting
-from all the builds invoked in step 2.
+This results in _artifacts of all maven invocations happened in step 2 being deployed into one staging repository_.

 ## Post Staging